Jake McCarthy Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 20th-ranked team ERA across all MLB pitching staffs (4.79).
+- The Marlins' 4.60 team ERA ranks 19th among all league pitching staffs.

-- Marlins pitchers combine to rank 15th in baseball in home runs surrendered (16 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs surrendered (16 total, 1.1 per game).

-- Garrett (0-0) makes the start for the Marlins, his second of the season.
+- Alcantara gets the start for the Marlins, his fourth of the season.
+He is 1-1 with a 5.79 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the New York Mets, when he threw 4 2/3 innings, allowing two earned runs while giving up nine hits.
+- His most recent appearance came on Monday against the Philadelphia Phillies, when the righty tossed four innings, surrendering nine earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.